isomerpages/moe-westwoodpri/_departments/Student Leadership.md

 From 2024 onwards, the Student Leadership Structure has been further re-defined to provide equal opportunities &amp; statuses to Prefects, CCA Leaders and Peer Support Leaders.

-Overview of Personal Leadership Journey of a WWPS Pupil&nbsp;<br>
-Opportunities &amp; Pathway for Personal Leadership of a Westwood Pupil:<br>
+Opportunities &amp; Pathway for Personal Leadership of a Westwood Student:<br>
-P1 to P6:
+P1 to P6:<br>

 <img src="/images/sl6.png" style="width:100%">